 Despite that, I am still loving the game.
 I’m not even slightly ashamed to admit hubby has been dumped in favour of the game for the foreseeable future.
 You have the option to move onto the next hospital after reaching 1 star, or you can develop each hospital until you hit the maximum 3 star rating.
 I have opted for the latter option.

 I’m only on the 3rd hospital now, so there’s absolutely loads left for me to learn, and plenty of challenges for me to complete.
 I’m new to the whole “Steam” thing, and doubt I’ll be streaming my gameplay, but I’ve dipped in and watched a few other gamers giving it a whirl.
 Life with 2 boxer dogs and 2 young kids makes my gaming methods a lot less fluid than most gamers.
 The pause feature is 100% required in this house!

 I love how much detail you can add to the game – from putting desks and plant pots (or most other things) at a wonky angle, to putting posters and certificates on the walls.
 In The Sims, characters love it when their environment is posh – patients in Two Point Hospitals are the same!
 The fancier the better, as far as they are concerned!

-If you’re a gamer of a certain age, this game is definitely going to make you remember your time playing Theme Hospital, but the graphics, personalisation options and humour are by far superior in my opinion.
+If you’re a gamer of a certain age, Two Point Hospital is definitely going to remind you of Theme Hospital.
+However, the graphics, personalisation options and humour are by far superior in my opinion.

 All told, I think it’s great fun and a brilliant way to lose yourself for a few hours.